-In centralised WLANs, functionality or intelligence such roaming, authentication, encryption/decryption, load balancing, Radio Frequency (RF) monitoring, and performance monitoring are controlled by a Wi-Fi controller which in turn controls the Access Points (AP) in the Wi-Fi network.
+In centralised WLANs, functionality or intelligence such as roaming, authentication, load balancing, encryption/decryption, Radio Frequency (RF) monitoring and performance monitoring are controlled by a Wi-Fi controller which in turn controls the AP in the Wi-Fi network.

 In a distributed approach, the functionality or intelligence of the Wireless System is distributed among the APs themselves.